 Differentiation in marketing is the difference between sushi and cold, dead fish.
 It's functionally taking the same thing, finding the bit that appeals, telling the right story and targeting it in the right way to the right people.

 That's the contribution that we marketing flacks can bring to this.

 You bring the sushi-grade fish, right?
 That's your problem, your requirement as a company.
 We can't fix bad companies.
 We can't make great products for them.
 We can give feedback and advice, but our job is to dress it, present it and get it out to people.
 So that's what we're talking about here.
 That key difference.

 Be more Subaru

-In the video below, Sonia Marciano talks around points of differentiation that matter and points that don't.
+In this video, Sonia Marciano talks about points of differentiation that matter and points that don't.